How do I know if my PayPal account is limited?

 Reasons for Account Limitations

-There are a number of reasons why your account could be limited.
-For instance, if we suspect someone could be using your account without your knowledge, we’ll limit it for your protection and look into the fraudulent activity.
+If we suspect someone could be using your account without your knowledge, we’ll limit it for your protection and look into the fraudulent activity.
 Usually, we ask you to complete one or more tasks to remove your account limitation.

 We’ll also limit your account if your debit or credit card issuer alerts us that someone has used your card without your permission.
 Similarly, if your bank lets us know that there have been unauthorized transfers between your PayPal account and your bank account, your PayPal account will be limited.